remote110/Tronxy/README.md

   3. Check the model on the machine: Start the printer, enter the System ->Info interface, and when the firmware version is above 2.16, you can view the relevant information of the current model, as shown in the following figure.
 <img align="center" width=400 src="buildroot/share/pixmaps/tronxy/info.png" />

-  4. If the applicable model listed on this page does not have your model, please download another appropriate firmware
+  4. If the applicable model listed on this page does not have your model, please download another appropriate firmware.
   5. Open Marlin/TronxyMachine.h, Find #define TRONXY_ PROJ, change the following project name to PROJ_ XXX (XXX represents your printer model).
   - Note: The modified project name must be a name defined above the file(TronxyMachine.h).
 If there is no such name, contact customer service for handling. e.g. your model is XY2_PRO: